The Mitt

-Sculpture by Gerard Tsutakawa in Seattle, Washington, U.S.
+Sculpture by Japanese artist Gerard Tsutakawa in Seattle, Washington, U.S.

 The Mitt (stylized as The "Mitt") is an abstract bronze sculpture by Gerard Tsutakawa, installed outside the left field entrance of T-Mobile Park in Seattle, Washington.

 Description

 The Mitt is installed outside T-Mobile Park (formerly Safeco Field) in Seattle's SoDo neighborhood.
 The bronze sculpture is 9 feet tall and approximately 12 feet wide.
 It depicts a baseball glove with a hole (or "abstract circular opening") in the middle.

 According to the Seattle Mariner's website, "Near the center of the glove an aperture appears as an abstract symbol representing a ball nestled in the leather, or a hole where a fastball burned through.
 The sculpture is placed outside the gates to allow fans to touch, lean on, or crawl through the work, giving the public a feeling of ownership of the piece."
 The artwork has become a "beloved spot for selfies, family portraits and meet ups", according to KUOW-FM's Marcie Sillman.